Chalazion or meibomian cyst (lump in eyelid)

 You should seek medical advice if eyelid redness or swelling does not improve with warm towel compresses in 3-4 days.

-You should consult your GP immediately if you have frequent bouts of eyelid swelling or if you experience any of the following:
+You should seek medical advice immediately if you have frequent bouts of eyelid swelling or if you experience any of the following:

 - Any visual changes, such as blurred vision or a decreased ability to see

 - Extensive swelling or redness

 - If both the upper eyelid and the lower eyelid of one eye are swollen

 Seek medical assistance at a hospital's Accident and Emergency department if you have any of the above symptoms and cannot see your GP.

 Your doctor will ask about your medical history and perform a physical examination.
 The examination includes an inspection of the back of the eyelid and the eye itself.
 Your eyesight may be tested.